ZoomTen/nailit/README.md

 )
 ```

-As are the language identifier in groups 0 and 1.
-Note here that group 0 really means the 0th (first) group, and not "the entire match" as Python would have it.
+As are the language identifier in groups 0 (inside an anonymous code block) and 1 (inside a named code block).
+Note here that group 0 really means the first group, and not "the entire match" as Python would have it.

 ```nim set the language for the next block conditionally
 nextLangBuffer = (